 Leading BioSciences is offering our lead drug, LB1148, as a potential therapy for patients with coronavirus-associated acute respiratory distress syndrome (ARDS) and MODS.
 LB1148 is under development to support organ health and reverse the potentially lethal complications of organ dysfunction associated with sepsis, shock, and the post-surgical setting.
 This novel therapeutic has (1) a good safety profile, (2) shown preliminary efficacy in phase 2 clinical studies for surgical indications, (3) open investigational new drug (IND) application with the United States Food and Drug association (FDA) for the treatment of septic shock, vasodilatory shock or critical illness with risk of multiorgan dysfunction syndrome, and (4) a good manufacturing practice (GMP) clinical supply ready to be tested in patients.

 LB1148 has demonstrated safety in clinical studies and increased survival in multiple models of shock.
-We propose LB1148 will preserve the GI mucosal barrier during respiratory dysfunction and halt the progression of the COVID-19 disease to MODS and death.
+We propose LB1148 will preserve the GI mucosal barrier during respiratory dysfunction.

 LB1148 is designed to inhibit digestive enzyme activity and preserve gut integrity during intestinal stress (i.e. shock, cardiovascular events, infections, surgeries).
 Evidence suggests that digestive enzyme leakage from the GI tract causes the organ dysfunction, morbidity, and mortality associated with shock.
 When the GI barrier is disrupted, powerful digestive enzymes escape from the intestines, triggering a dangerous cascade of inflammation, cytokine storm, autodigestion of tissues, and organ failure, including ARDS.